How to Notarize Documents: Step-by-Step Guide for Legal Validation

 Notarization is a formal procedure where a certified notary public verifies the identities of the document signers, witnesses the signing, and applies an official seal to confirm the document’s authenticity.

-Why is notarization important?
+Why is notarization necessary?

 Notarization is crucial for legal recognition, fraud prevention, and maintaining public records.
 It ensures that documents like contracts and deeds are legally binding and authentic.